eth-cscs/sarus/doc/install/post-installation.rst

 security measure Sarus will check that critical files and directories opened during privileged execution meet the following restrictions:

-  - Their parent directory is owned by root.
-  - Their parent directory is writable only by the owner (no write permissions to group users or other users).
   - They are owned by root.
   - They are writable only by the owner.
+  - All their parent directories (up to the root path) are owned by root.
+  - All their parent directories (up to the root path) are writable only by the owner (no write permissions to group users or other users).

 The files checked for the security conditions are:

   - ``sarus.json`` in Sarus's configuration directory ``<sarus install prefix>/etc``.
+  - ``sarus.schema.json`` in Sarus's configuration directory ``<sarus install prefix>/etc``.
   - The ``mksquashfs`` utility pointed by ``mksquashfsPath`` in ``sarus.json``.
   - The init binary pointed by ``initPath`` in ``sarus.json``.
   - The OCI-compliant runtime pointed by ``runcPath`` in ``sarus.json``.